A Bold Vision for a New Future

 Economic reconciliation the focus of SCO’s plans for Winnipeg’s historic Hudson’s Bay Building

-The Southern Chiefs’ Organization (SCO) is proud to announce the next step in its project to transform the iconic Hudson’s Bay Company (HBC) heritage building in downtown Winnipeg.
-Working closely with HBC and our federal, provincial, municipal Treaty partners, and Number Ten Architecture, SCO has developed a visionary plan that will turn the building into a space for economic and social reconciliation.
-In May 2023, our project was recognized as the “Best World-Changing Idea, North America,” in the annual World Changing Ideas Awards presented by Fast Company magazine.
+The Southern Chiefs’ Organization (SCO) is proud to announce its project to transform the iconic Hudson’s Bay Company (HBC) heritage building in downtown Winnipeg.
+Working closely with HBC and our federal, provincial, and municipal Treaty partners and Number Ten Architecture, SCO has developed a visionary plan that will turn the building into a space for economic and social reconciliation.
+In 2023, our project was recognized as the “Best World-Changing Idea, North America,” in the annual World Changing Ideas Awards presented by Fast Company magazine.

 Many of our leaders and communities embrace a holistic approach to economic development — an approach in which the primary value of development is in providing a means to reinvest in the community for the benefit of all.
 Today can be another step toward that brighter vision, where we can work together on building the future our ancestors dreamed of – one with hope and opportunity for all